Marzuk Russell: Literature

-Marzuk started writing poems while studying in the eighth class of Madrasa.
-His first poem was published in "Janabarta," a local magazine from Khulna.
-He then gradually started freelance-writing in different newspapers and magazines.
+Marzuk's first poem was published in "Janabarta," a local magazine from Khulna.
+He subsequently started freelance-writing in different newspapers and magazines.
 His first published poetry was Shanting Chara Songjog Nishidhwa.
 He then wrote three poetry respectively, Chander Budir Boyosh Jokhon Sholo (2003), Bainji Bari Road, and Chotto Kothay Tennis Ball.
 "Alternative" is one of the most popular poetry of his creation.